fairuzzzz99/Machine-Learning-Model/README.md

 ### Visualization Using PowerBI
  ![2021-02-07 (3)](https://user-images.githubusercontent.com/77633676/107124304-163c2180-68de-11eb-93af-cb8fd9bdd948.png)

+ OBSERVATION
+From the first diagram which Jabatan against Skor Penilaian, we can see that Fakulti Perubatan & Sains Kesihatan has the highest overall Skor Penilaian (803.64) while Fakulti  Alam Sekitar has the lowest overall Skor Penilaian (4.62)

+From the second diagram which Average of Jumlah Jam and Tempat Latihan  against Klasifikasi, we can see KAP has the highest Average of Jumlah Jam (37.92 hour ) while PBP has the highest Average of Skor Penilaian (4.79) compared to KAP and CPD.

+From the third diagram which Klasifikasi against Skor Penilaian, we can see that PBP has the highest Skor Penilaian which is 4481.95  while KAP has the lowest Skor Penilaian  with 450.17.

+From the fourth diagram which Jumlah Jam against Tajuk Latihan & Tempat Latihan , with 81 hours(24.18), KURSUS SISTEM PUTRABLAST V3.8(SIRI-9 FSPM UPMKB) where the Tempat Latihan is MAKMAL D ICT, UPMKB has the highest  Jumlah Jam.

+From  the fifth diagram, Skor Penialaian of Klasifikasi (PBP) and Tajuk Latihan (MAJLIS PERASMIAN & ASPIRASI NC SEMPENA BULAN PENDIDIK UPM 2020) is 785.40  which is the highest.

 ### Answers of questions based on visualization
   * Which classification has the lowest score penilaian?
   KAP has the lowest score rating.